Below are answers to some of our most commonly asked questions. Much more information and details can be found in our team handbook found here.

 What are the requirements for my child(ren) to join the Piranhas swim team?

-Your swimmer must demonstrate the ability to swim freestyle stroke the length of the pool (25 yards) unassisted by the end of the 2nd week of practice, or they will be removed from the team (our coaches will make the determination if your swimmer meets our minimum requirements).
+Your swimmer must demonstrate the ability to swim freestyle stroke the length of the pool (25 yards) unassisted THE FIRST DAY OF PRACTICE or they will be removed from the team (our coaches will make the determination if your swimmer meets our minimum requirements).
 Registration fees minus a $30 processing fee will be returned to swimmers who do not pass this evaluation.
 Please note that swim team is not a “learn to swim” program or group swim lessons.
 Swim lessons are available through the City of Pflugerville (more information can be found here).
 Swimmers are required to participate in a minimum of 2 regular meets during the season.

 What if my child can swim but does not know all 4 of the competitive strokes?